Erudika/paraio.org/src/monolite/partials/010-userdefined.md

 class Article implements ParaObject {
 	@Stored private String title;
 	@Stored private String text;
+	@Stored private Map<?, ?> someCustomProperty;
 }
 ```

+> **Caution:** when defining your custom properties try to stick to basic Java types like maps,
+> strings, numbers, booleans, etc. Complex property objects are **not supported**.
+This is due to the fact that
+> Para uses the `BeanUtils` class to set deserialize properties and it has no clue how to deserialize
+> your complex objects, so keep it simple.

 You don't have to define common fields like `id` or `name` because they are already defined in the parent class.
 Now you can create a new article like so: